PhDuck/ALBlog/content/posts/Transactions-and-Locking.md

 ```
 Listing 5: Code from the codeunit "Gen. Jnl.-Post Line" showing how [LockTable](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/record/record-locktable-method) can be used to ensure exclusive access to the next entry number.

-To get the next number based on the last number plus one does not work without locking, since else two sessions could fetch the same last number and both add one to it, both arriving at the same number.
+To get the next entry number based on LastEntryNo + 1 does not work without locking, since two sessions could fetch the same last number and both add one to it, both arriving at the same number.
-If the number is used as a primary key (or guaranteed unique via a unique index) SQL server will validate the uniqueness at insert/modify time and throw an exception, else the number may be inserted twice which depending on the usage could be catastrophic.
+If that number is used as a primary key (or guaranteed unique via a unique index) SQL server will validate the uniqueness at insert/modify time and return an error, else the number would be inserted twice which depending on the usage could be catastrophic.

-In SQL Server [READUNCOMMITTED](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver16) and [UPDLOCK](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver16) does [not conflict](https://docs.microsoft.com/en-us/sql/relational-databases/media/lockconflicttable.png?view=sql-server-ver16) meaning the read proceeds without having to wait for the lock, so multiple users can still read the same row.
+In SQL Server [READUNCOMMITTED](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver16) and [UPDLOCK](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver16) does [not conflict](https://docs.microsoft.com/en-us/sql/relational-databases/media/lockconflicttable.png?view=sql-server-ver16) meaning the read proceeds without having to wait for a lock, so multiple users can still read the same row.
-Therefore, it is necessary to ensure reads also are done with [UPDLOCK](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver16) which [LockTable](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/record/record-locktable-method) allows for it without performing a write to the table.
+Therefore, it is necessary to ensure both reads also are done with [UPDLOCK](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver16) which [LockTable](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/record/record-locktable-method) allows for, without first performing a write to the table.

 Instead of using locking here, one should rather consider using number sequences, which allows for non-blocking drawing of next number.
 See the [docs](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-number-sequences) for more info.